Keeping schools out of NIL dealings opened door for boosters

 “So the majority of collectives currently existing are being run by alumni ... boosters, people that were previous donors to the university," said attorney Jason Belzer, whose company, Student-Athlete NIL, is managing collectives at Penn State and Rutgers.
 "And I think the best way to describe it is like a money laundering machine: ‘How do we get as much dollars into the pockets of student-athletes as we can without actually having them deliver any real value in return?’”

-Belzer said he and his clients are not concerned about the NCAA's warning "because we were never engaging in that type of conduct (in recruiting) anyway."
-Garnet Trust, a collective that supports Florida State athletics, also released a statement saying it was already operating in compliance with the new guidance.
+Belzer said he and his clients are not concerned about the NCAA’s warning “because we were never engaging in that type of conduct (in recruiting) anyway.”
+Garnet Trust, a collective that supports South Carolina athletics, also released a statement saying it was already operating in compliance with the new guidance.

 Smith, the Ohio State athletic director, said more involvement by athletic departments with NIL would help.
 Schools would be better off playing the role of matchmaker between athletes and brands while still staying out of the negotiation of any deals.